 Even without a protective order being issued, a domestic assault by strangulation conviction can cause other problems for a person simply by appearing on their criminal record.
 As you can imagine, this type of crime gives many people pause and typically results in unfavorable determinations for many employment, housing, and professional licensing applications.

 Charged with Strangulation?
 We Will Fight For You

 Police may charge an individual with domestic assault by strangulation even when there is no evidence to support these charges.
 You could be facing felony charges based merely on what an alleged victim told authorities, and it will be challenging for you to fight these charges even though you are entitled to a presumption of innocence.

 If you were arrested for an alleged domestic assault by strangulation offense in Minnesota, make sure that you exercise your right to remain silent when dealing with police.
 You will want to contact an experienced criminal defense attorney as soon as possible.

 The Law Office of Barry Hogen has more than 30 years of experience defending people accused of all kinds of criminal offenses in the Minneapolis area.
-Call (763) 513-9085 or contact us online to have our lawyer review your case and answer all of your legal questions during a free consultation.
+Call (763) 513-9085 or contact us online to have our lawyer review your case and answer all of your legal questions during a consultation.